Fractal

 Object encapsulation benefits do not translate equally well to the system level.

-In Fractal Programming, these encapsulations fall from 100's to typically fewer than 10.
+In Fractal Computing, these encapsulations fall from 100's to typically fewer than 10.

 The first order result is SIMPLICITY.